01 July 2020

 IoT SIMs should connect to the network that provides the highest level of connectivity.
 This means that a SIM might need to switch networks to avoid permanent roaming restrictions, or in the event of network faults or poor service.

 Ideally, the SIM should have built-in intelligence so it can switch autonomously to another network when required.
+For example, if another network has comparable signal but lower costs.
 It should also be capable of receiving new IMSIs and commands to enable, disable and delete IMSIs from the connectivity management platform.

 If a SIM fails to connect to a new network, there must be a way to recover or the device will remain unconnected.
 The SIM should have a fallback capability so that it can always revert to an IMSI that can connect, such as one of the bootstrap IMSIs.